RoskiDeluge/lanyon/calculations.md

 title: Calculations
 ---

-## Mini Solar PV for Refrigerator
+## Mini Solar PV for Refrigerator - 2, 200W Panels

 Power in = 200W

 I = 200/12 = 16.7 A

-Assuming you could make the converter 100% efficient the Power out will be

-120 x I(out) = power in = 200W.
+Assuming you could make the converter 100% efficient the power out will be 120 x I(out) = power in = 200W

 Calculating this current give 200/120 = 1.67 A

 This is for 100% conversion of the power.

-Generally you should work on an 80% figure (there is always power loss) so the output power will be 160W (80% of 100W) and this give an output current of 160/120 = 1.33 amps
+Generally you should work on an 80% figure (there is always power loss) so the output power will be 160W (80% of 100W) and this give an output current of 160/120 = 1.33 amps.

 = 159.6 W (Produced by system)